Potential Annual Savings

 - Infrastructure maintenance included

-- Limited ability to change suppliers during contract period
+- Limited ability to change suppliers during the contract period

 - Bulk purchasing benefits